k8ssandra/k8ssandra-operator/docs/content/en/reference/crd/releases/k8ssandra-operator-releases/k8ssandra-operator-crds-1.9/_index.md

 The image to use for the Reaper pod main container.
-The default is "thelastpickle/cassandra-reaper:7162ea3".
-TODO: update with real release version.
+The default is "thelastpickle/cassandra-reaper:3.3.4".

 <table>
     <thead>